back to all How to adjust your sugar paste when the seasons change via GIPHY We recently received a message from a sugarist who was

 There are plenty of alternatives to waxing, but not all of them are created equal.
-One alternative that is very similar to waxing, yet superior in almost every way, is body sugaring.
+The sugaring method for hair removal is very similar to waxing, but salon owners waxers, and their clientelle are finding out that sugar is superior in almost every way.

 Sugaring is a form of hair removal that, like waxing, removes the hair directly from the root.
 In sugaring, however, sugar paste is removed in the direction of hair growth, while in waxing the wax is removed in the opposite direction of hair growth.
 Removing the sugar paste in the direction of growth causes less friction on the hair shaft.
 This leads to less hair breakage and longer-lasting results since more hairs are extracted directly from the root.